This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

 If there is a support level included in the agreement, support and operations efforts should also be included.

 Materials to be used in training sessions.
-The materials should be created specifically for the solution and designed to be used in conjunction with the User Guides.
+The materials should be created specifically for the solution and designed to be used with the User Guides.

 The appropriate persona should confirm that they fully understand: